jirvingphd/dsc-data-science-env-setup-v2-1/README.md

 <img src='http://curriculum-content.s3.amazonaws.com/data-science/screen-47.png' width="750">

 Next, try activating the environment.
-Whether you're on a Mac or using git bash on a windows machine, type `conda activate learn-env` (if you have an issue with running git bash, the command to activate Conda within the Conda shell on windows is `activate learn-env`).
+If you're on a Mac type `conda activate learn-env`, if you are on windows type `source activate learn-env`.

 To confirm that it worked, type `conda info --envs` and confirm that the output in the terminal ends with /learn-env - e.g. *  /Users/peterbell/anaconda3/envs/learn-env